Whirlpool WDF520PADM Control Board Gets Power But No Lights — Diagnosis & Fix

 Control Lock Mode Verification

-Before diving into electrical diagnostics, verify that your WDF520PADM isn’t simply in control lock mode.
-Even though no lights are showing, attempt to unlock the controls by pressing and holding the “Start” and “Sanitize” buttons simultaneously for 3 seconds.
-If the control lock was engaged, you should see the display illuminate after this procedure.
+Before diving into electrical diagnostics, make sure your WDF520PADM isn’t simply in control lock mode.
+Even though no lights are showing, try unlocking the controls by pressing and holding the “Start” and “Sanitize” buttons simultaneously for 3 seconds.
+If control lock was engaged, the display should illuminate after this procedure.

 Door Switch Quick Test

-The door switch is critical for display operation in the WDF520PADM.
-If the door switch fails or is misaligned, the control board will not illuminate the display panel, even when receiving power.
-Perform these quick checks:
+The door switch is critical for the display operation in the WDF520PADM.
+If it’s faulty or misaligned, the control board won’t light up the display panel, even when power is present.
+Here are quick checks to perform:

 • Ensure the door is completely closed and latched

-• Listen for a distinct clicking sound when closing the door
+• Listen for a distinct click when closing the door

-• Check that the door latch mechanism engages properly with the strike plate
+• Check that the door latch engages properly with the strike plate

-• Verify there’s no debris or buildup preventing complete door closure
+• Verify there’s no debris preventing complete door closure

 Testing the Door Switch with a Multimeter

-The door switch assembly in your WDF520PADM is located in the door latch mechanism and must be tested systematically.
-You’ll need a digital multimeter capable of measuring continuity and DC voltage.
+The door switch assembly in your WDF520PADM is located within the door latch mechanism and needs to be tested methodically.
+You’ll require a digital multimeter capable of measuring continuity and DC voltage.

 Accessing the Door Switch